Preventive Service Planning

 Consider a supplier LDAP server with an user container(branch) "cn=users,dc=com" which holds all user specific information and a group container(branch) "cn=groups,dc=com" which holds all the group information,

-If these two containers (branches) "cn=users,dc=com" and "cn=groups,dc=com" are configured as separate replication contexts with different replication agreements(queues) leading to consumer, then there will be two different replication queues, one under each container (branch).
+If these two containers (branches) "cn=users,dc=com" and "cn=groups,dc=com" are configured as separate replication contexts with different replication agreements(queues) leading to consumer.
+Then there will be two different replication queues, one for users branch and another for groups branch.

-1. In a master-master replication setup between two TDS LDAP servers on the two branches as mentioned above.
+1. Consider a master-master replication setup between two LDAP servers on the two branches as mentioned above.

 2. Second master goes/brought down due to some outage/maintenance.